Installing PostgreSQL Single Node on Ubuntu

 Edit Files

-Switch to the project directory and vim edit docker-compose.yaml
+Switch to the project directory and vim to write docker-compose.yaml

 <b>cd /data/workspace/install-postgres && vim docker-compose.yaml</b>